 Redwood Falls is a somewhat small city located in the state of Minnesota.
 With a population of 4,985 people and two constituent neighborhoods, Redwood Falls is the 140th largest community in Minnesota.

 Unlike some cities, Redwood Falls isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Redwood Falls are a mix of both white- and blue-collar jobs.
-Overall, Redwood Falls is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Redwood Falls who work in office and administrative support (11.96%), sales jobs (9.86%), and personal care services (9.17%).
+Overall, Redwood Falls is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Redwood Falls who work in management occupations (11.35%), sales jobs (9.78%), and healthcare suport services (9.41%).

-In terms of college education, Redwood Falls is nearly on par with the US average for all cities of 21.84%: 18.27% of adults 25 and older in Redwood Falls have a bachelor's degree or advanced degree.
+The percentage of adults in Redwood Falls who are college-educated is close to the national average for all communities of 21.84%: 19.20% of the adults in Redwood Falls have a bachelor's degree or advanced degree.

-The per capita income in Redwood Falls in 2010 was $25,230, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,920 for a family of four.
+The per capita income in Redwood Falls in 2010 was $26,487, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
+This equates to an annual income of $105,948 for a family of four.
 However, Redwood Falls contains both very wealthy and poor people as well.

 The most common language spoken in Redwood Falls is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Polish and Spanish.